SomeWeekendReading/someweekendreading.github.io/_posts/2026-08-05-strip-territorial-citizens.md

 only their white conservative rural voters can do it.

 <img src="{{ site.baseurl }}/images/2026-08-05-strip-territorial-citizens-dd-1.jpg" width="400" height="223" alt="Democracy Docket: Republican National Committee proposes that Nebraska disenfranchise legitimate overseas voters" title="Democracy Docket: Republican National Committee proposes that Nebraska disenfranchise legitimate overseas voters" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-For example, the sheer venom for everything outside the US makes Republicans want to disenfranchise American citizens who live abroad.  _Democracy Docket_ reports <sup id="fn3a">[[3]](#fn3)</sup> that the Republican National Committee itself is trying to get the state of Nebraska to do exactly that: nullify the votes of Americans who
+For example, the sheer venom for everything outside the US makes Republicans even want to disenfranchise American citizens who live abroad.  _Democracy Docket_ reports <sup id="fn3a">[[3]](#fn3)</sup> that the Republican National Committee itself is trying to get the state of Nebraska to do exactly that: nullify the votes of Americans who